ryokbys/nap/doc/fp.rst

 This command will create ``in.params.Morse``, ``in.params.Coulomb`` and ``in.params.angular`` files (the keyword ``BVSx`` means that these 3 potentials).

-How to visualize the evolution of optimization
+Visualize the evolution of optimization
 ------------------------------------------------

 One can plot loss function values of all the individuals appeared during optimization as a function of generation using *gnuplot* as,